ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

 ## A sample simulation engine for random walker

 Imagine we need to write a simulation engine for a non-trivial random walk where we have three random walkers which can move forward according to a given probability distribution.
-We also have a further constraint: every step is randomly shorten according to a different distribution.
+We also have a further constraint: every step is randomly shortened according to a different distribution.
-In short: we have 3 walker `c1, c2, c3` and at each step each random walker can move forward of a quantity `d` which is sampled according a probability distribution and his journey can be reduced by a certain factor `p` which is sampled from a different distribution.
+In short: we have 3 walker `c1, c2, c3` and at each step each random walker can move forward of a quantity `d` which is sampled according to a probability distribution and his journey can be reduced by a certain factor `p` which is sampled from a different distribution.
 At each step each walker moves `d * p`.

 This abstract model can be applied to various problems such as predicting the number faulty parts or the dynamic allocation of resources.

 For this reason we want to be able to design the engine in such a way that we can dynamically change the two key behaviors:

-1. how much each walkers move forward
+1. How much each walker moves forward.
-2. how much the journey of each walker is reduced.
+2. How much the journey of each walker is reduced.

 I am going to show you an example written in R to highlight the issue I mentioned at the beginning:
 *the lack of understanding of the framework can lead to bad performances or code that is hard to maintain*.